verylemons/cse15l-lab-reports/Lab_Report_3.md

 find technical -type f -empty
 // nothing gets printed out because no files within the directories inside of technical are empty
 ```
+- If you want to know what files or directories are empty, the -empty command is used to find empty files or directories.
+You use it to check for any empty directories or files.
+- In the examples, I used the command to try to find empty files or directories inside technical, however, sinze there aren't any, there was no result.
-- This is useful for finding empty files or directories.
-If there are empty files/directories, you can delete them to declutter because what's the use of having an empty file/directory if it's not going to be used.
+- If there are empty files/directories, you can delete them to declutter because what's the use of having an empty file/directory if it's not going to be used.

 ```
 find technical -type f -size +100k